MRPT/mvsim/docs/world_gui.rst

   cost.
 Publication of sensor readings, odometry, etc. is not affected at all by this parameter.

 - ``<show_sensor_points>true</show_sensor_points>``.
 If enabled (default),
-  obstacle readings will be visible in the GUI as pointclouds.
+  obstacle readings (RGBD cameras, 2D or 3D Lidars, etc.) will be visible as point clouds.
+  This option can be also dynamically switched from the UI:

+.. raw:: html

+   <video controls autoplay loop muted> <source src="https://mrpt.github.io/mvsim-models/anims/mvsim-docs-gui-view-pointclouds.mp4" type="video/mp4"> </video>

 - ``<headless>false</headless>``.
 If enabled, MVSim will run without any interactive GUI.
 Useful to save some CPU/GPU usage or to run